bbirney/makelatex/README.txt

 - HW NUMBERS MUST BE 2 DIGITS LONG
 - PUT THE FILE IN YOUR "/bin/" OR ".local/bin" OR "/usr/bin/" AND RUN "chmod +x makelatex"
 - MAKE SURE YOU UPDATE YOUR PYTHON LIBRARIES OR IT WON'T WORK
-- I'm working on functionality to handle script snippits (right now they just show up as ugly plaintext)
+- I'm working on to handle script snippits (right now they just show up as ugly plaintext)